Last Train from Gun Hill: Plot

-Two old friends, Matt Morgan (Kirk Douglas) and Craig Belden (Anthony Quinn) are now in different professions.
+Two old friends, Matt Morgan and Craig Belden are now in different professions.
 Belden, a rich cattle baron, is the de facto ruler of the town of Gun Hill.
-Morgan is a U.S. Marshal living in another town with his Cherokee wife (played by Ziva Rodann) and young son, Petey.
+Morgan is a U.S. Marshal living in another town with his Cherokee wife and young son, Petey.

 Two young drunken cowboys rape and murder Morgan's wife while she is returning with their son from a visit to her father.
 She succeeds in inflicting a deep and identifying whip wound on the cheek of one of her attackers.
 While the attackers are preoccupied, the boy escapes on one of the killers' horses, which bears a distinctive, fancy saddle.

 Morgan sets off to find the killer.
 One clue is the saddle, which he recognizes as belonging to his old friend, Belden.
 Assuming it was stolen, Morgan travels to Gun Hill to pick up the trail.
 Morgan goes to Belden's ranch intending to return the saddle and get information.
-Once there, he quickly realizes that Belden's son Rick (Earl Holliman) is the killer.
+Once there, he quickly realizes that Belden's son Rick is the killer.

 Belden refuses to give up his only son to whom he is deeply devoted.
 Morgan in turn vows to capture Rick and get him on the last train from Gun Hill that same day.

 In town, Morgan encounters a hostile community with no one willing to cooperate with him or help him find Rick.
-One person, Belden's former lover, Linda (Carolyn Jones), secretly tells him where Rick is likely to be.
+One person, Belden's former lover, Linda, secretly tells him where Rick is likely to be.
 Morgan manages to take Rick prisoner, holding him at the hotel despite resistance from the hotelkeeper.